IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 Migrating from Pydantic
 ---------------------------------

-Adaptix provides several tools for a gradual migration from Pydantic.
+|Adaptix| provides several tools for a gradual migration from Pydantic.

-First, Adaptix supports Pydantic models.
+First, |adaptix| supports Pydantic models.
 You can load and dump Pydantic models just as you would with ``@dataclass``, ``NamedTuple``, ``TypedDict``, and others.
 This method ignores alias settings within the model itself, with all transformation logic defined in the retort.
-Adaptix parses the input data and passes it to the model’s constructor.
+|Adaptix| parses the input data and passes it to the model’s constructor.
 See :ref:`supported-model-kinds` for details.

 .. literalinclude:: /examples/why_not_pydantic/migration_pydantic_model.py